 Discover the 6 Types of Data Analysis for Business

 An excellent example of this use case comes from the world-renowned UPS.
-The company has been investing heavily into its dynamic routing technology and has announced that it now saves the company 2-4 miles per driver.
-Considering UPS’s wide spanning network, these numbers are quite significant and translate positively onto the bottom line.
+The company has been investing heavily in its dynamic routing technology and has announced that it now saves the company 2-4 miles per driver.
+Considering UPS’s wide-spanning network, these numbers are quite significant and translate positively onto the bottom line.

 Inventory Management